-- To make easy quesadillas, place a pat of butter in a skillet over medium heat.
+- Melt butter.
+To make easy quesadillas, place a pat of butter in a skillet over medium heat.
 Butter is the key to that crispy, browned exterior.

-- Add a large tortilla to the skillet, sprinkle cheese over the whole thing and then add the other toppings over just half.
+- Add tortilla, cheese, and fillings.
+Add a large tortilla to the skillet, sprinkle cheese over the whole thing and then add the other toppings over just half.

 - Cook until the cheese is melty and the bottom is browned, then slide a spatula under the cheese only side and fold it over the toppings.
 Pat it down a bit to get the melty cheese to curl around all the fillings, then give it a final flip if you want.
 That’s it.
 No mess.
 No tears.
 Promise.